arachnist/xmpp-rs/xso/src/from_xml_doc.md

 and the `extract` meta is being used on a named field, that field's name is used.
 If `name` is omitted and `extract` is not used on a named field, an error is emitted.

+When parsing a single child element (i.e. `n = 1` or no `n` value set at all), the extracted field's type is set to be the same type as the field on which the extract is declared, unless overridden in the extracted field's meta.

+When parsing a collection (with `n = ..`), the extracted fields within `fields()` must all have type specifications.
+Not all fields kinds support that.

 The sequence of field meta inside `fields` can be thought of as a nameless tuple-style struct.
 The macro generates serialisation/deserialisation code